riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/static-commands.md

 # Static commands

 Static commands are a very powerful way to manipulate with the viewmodel on the client-side.
-In contract to [commands](commands), static command doesn't need to send the viewmodel to the server, and in many cases it doesn't even talk to the server.
+In contract to [commands](commands), static command doesn't need to send the entire viewmodel to the server, and in many cases it doesn't even talk to the server.

-Static command can call methods on the server.
-In such case, only the method arguments are sent to the server, and the return value of the method can be used to update some viewmodel properties.
+If you use static command to call methods on the server, only the method arguments are sent to the server, and the return value of the method can be used to update some viewmodel properties.
+This usually requires transmitting much less data than sending the entire viewmodel.

 ## Assign values to properties